tuhingupta/restapi/readme.md

-restapi Project
+# restapi Project
 ====================

 This project uses Camel CXF REST API and Active MQ.
+This project is created to run as a web archive on JBoss EAP server.

+It contains all the configurations required to use following components:
+* Camel CXF REST API
+* Apache MQ
+* configuration using Spring XML schema
+* CamelSpringTestSupport Unit testing framework

-You will see code to GET and POST message to REST APIs.
+See working code to HTTP GET and POST messages to REST APIs.

-When a message is posted to REST API, it is also sent to Active MQ topic.
+When a message is posted to REST API, it is also sent to an Active MQ topic.

 To build this project: